kubukoz/blog/mdoc/asking-better-questions.md

 Sometimes we use older versions of software without being aware of a more recent release, or there's been a change in the project that **hasn't yet been released** - we can only try it out after switching to a snapshot/nightly distribution channel.
-This isn't strictly necessary, but it may obviate the need for posting an issue.
+Doing that extra step to get these unreleased changes is usually not strictly necessary, but it may obviate the need for posting an issue, or at least for the maintainers to try that for you.

 Even if you're stuck on an older version, it's good to know whether the problem has been seen before.